MeltanoLabs/target-postgres/README.md

 ## String enum support

-This target can store columns with the json-schema "enum" type as a pg DOMAIN type instead of a TEXT column.
-This can save space and improve performance.
+This target can store columns with the json-schema "enum" type as a custom pg [TYPE](https://www.postgresql.org/docs/current/datatype-enum.html) type instead of a TEXT column.
+This can save space as enums are stored as 4 bytes on disk, potentially improving performance and indexing.

 It is an opt-in feature because it might result in data loss if the actual data does not match the schema's advertised encoding.